rust-lang/rfcs/active/0000-relative-use-mod-imports.md

     use mod   baz::qux;
     use mod   super::qaz;

-would add ```foo.rs,bar.rs,qux.rs,qaz.rs ``` to the project (eg, baz::qux is like saying 'load baz/qux.rs'), and make ```bar::,qux::,qaz::``` available as qualifiers to reference symbols of those files, within foo.rs .
+would add ```foo.rs, bar.rs, baz/qux.rs, ../qaz.rs ``` to the project (eg, baz::qux is like saying 'load baz/qux.rs'), and make ```bar::,qux::,qaz::``` available as qualifiers within foo.rs .

 This would work regardless whether ```foo.rs``` was the crate root or further down the tree.

-Further ```use``` statements could give shortcuts to individual symbols within foo.rs, and longer paths could be written to access subtrees of these modules.
+Further ```use``` statements could give shortcuts to individual symbols, and longer paths could be written to access subtrees of these modules.

 Each individual file would in turn be able to bring in its own relative files - starting from the project root, the build system would spider outward.